-After seeing the nationality breakdown for the 1st half of 2022 I predicted the British were unlikely to hold on to the 1st place they have occupied since the notaries started analysing the statistics in this format in 2007.
-Prior to that, we didn't know other than that there were lots and lots of Brits compared with other nationalities.
-In fact, starting in the 1960s, the British made up about 80% of all foreign buyers in Spain until around the mid-1990s when other nationalities started to enter the market in greater numbers.
-However, we didn't have an official count until 2007.

-In the 1st half of 2022 the British were leading the Germans but only just, a bare 336 ahead.
-But following a strong 2nd half the British were well ahead, registering 15,355 purchases during 2022, stretching their lead over the Germans who were on 14,089.
+The notaries started counting foreign buyers by nationality in 2007.
+Prior to that we didn't know much other than that there were lots and lots of Brits compared with other nationalities.
+In fact, starting in the 1960s, the British made up about 80% of all foreign buyers in Spain until around the mid-1990s when other nationalities began to enter the market in greater numbers.
+However, we didn't have an official count until 2007 and in every year since then the British have been the nationality league leaders.
+I thought the British were unlikely to hold on to first place for much longer but a strong showing in the second half of 2022 kept the them in first place, registering 15,355 purchases, leaving the Germans in second place on 14,089.
 The French were in 3rd place on 10,819.
-These 3 nationalities make up 28% of all foreign buyers and the British figure gives them a 10.7% market share of the overseas market.
+These 3 nationalities made up 28% of all foreign buyers and the British figure gave them a 10.7% market share of the overseas market.